collective/collective.dancing/docs/README.txt

 Be warned however, that this default configuration is not suitable for high-volume newsletters.
-The aforementioned configuration file contains an example configuration using ``mail:queuedDelivery`` that works much more reliable when dealing with a large number of mails.
+The aforementioned configuration file contains an example configuration using ``mail:queuedDelivery`` that works much more reliably when dealing with a large number of mails.

 Upgrade
 =======